-Kyoto is home to over 1,600 historic Buddhist temples with many dating back more than a millennium.
+Kyoto is home to more than 1,600 historic Buddhist temples with many dating back more than a millennium.
 The most famous temple district is Higashiyama, where you can find some of the best and oldest temples in Japan such as the celebrated Kiyomizu-dera Temple.

-Kyoto has one of the world’s largest collections of UNESCO World Heritage Sites which include 12 Buddhist temples, 3 Shinto shrines and 1 historic castle.
+Kyoto has one of the largest collections of Unesco World Heritage Sites on the plant, which includes 12 Buddhist temples, three Shinto shrines and one historic castle.
 No trip to Kyoto is complete, without visiting at least some of these amazing sites.

-Take a stroll in one of Kyoto’s many gorgeous stroll gardens, designed to be enjoyed as recreation by feudal lords and samurai shoguns.
+Take a stroll in one of the many gorgeous gardens in Kyoto, designed to be enjoyed as recreation by feudal lords and samurai shoguns.
 There are many places around Kyoto to enjoy these peaceful gardens from temples and shrines to public parks and ryokan (traditional inns).

-Relax and contemplate the world at one of Kyoto’s famous dry stone Zen Gardens.
+Relax and contemplate the world at one of the dry stone Zen gardens in Kyoto.
 One of the best and most famous is the Zen Garden at Ryoan-ji Temple, which features 15 mystical rocks floating in a sea of pure white sand.

 Kyoto has a rich and historic food tradition with various culinary styles that have been around for centuries.
 Enjoy the luxury of carefully prepared multi-course kaiseki ryori meals, or simply relax and reap the health benefits of shojin Buddhist cuisine.

 If you are a green tea lover, then you will be in matcha heaven in Kyoto.
-Matcha goodies can be found everywhere and include such things as ice cream, chocolate, cookies, cream puffs, cakes and traditional yatsuhashi confectionary.
+Matcha goodies can be found everywhere and include treats such as as ice cream, chocolate, cookies, cream puffs, cakes and traditional yatsuhashi confectionary.

-Sake has been made in Kyoto since the 16th century with the Fushimi area home to many of Japan’s most famous sake breweries.
+Sake has been made in Kyoto since the 16th century with the Fushimi area home to many of the most famous sake breweries in Japan.
 Most places offer a chance to sample some of their finest with a great variety of tastes available.

-We all love cute monkeys and the Arashiyama Monkey Park in Arashiyama is home to around 130 wild monkeys.
-The park aims to replicate the wild habitat of the monkeys, so the adorable creatures roam around free and hang out with the tourists who visit the park.
+We all love cute monkeys and the Arashiyama Monkey Park is home to around 130 wild monkeys.
+The park aims to replicate the wild habitat of the monkeys, so the adorable creatures roam free and hang out with the tourists who visit the park.